-Applications are open in Germany for PhD applicant students across the world at the International Max Planck Research School (IMPRS) for a PhD studentship in ”From Molecules to Organisms” in the 2018/2019 academic year.
+Eberhard Karls University in Tübingen, Germany is offering PhD Studentships at the International Max Planck Research School (IMPRS) in ”From Molecules to Organisms” in the 2021/2022 academic year.

 They provide excellent interdisciplinary training across the disciplines of structural, molecular, cellular and developmental biology as well as bioinformatics, genomics and evolutionary biology.